 Below are five examples of lifestyles and the likely breeds that might be a good match, along with the best and worst breeds for a first-time dog owner.

 How much play time and mental stimulation a dog needs is such an important factor when considering which dog is best for you.
 If you aren’t able to fulfil this need, it can impact the dog's personality and behaviour in other ways.
 Playful and active dogs need interactive games to keep them mentally stimulated and more exercise to keep boredom at bay and remain fit and healthy.

 If you enjoy outdoor pursuits and are looking for a companion, the Border Collie – with its stamina, intelligence and agility – is a good choice.
 But this herding breed will also require a lot of mental stimulation and time commitment from its owner.

-With its outgoing personality, intelligence and sociable nature, the Poodle is a great choice for people who will enjoy getting out and about with their dog.
+With its outgoing personality, intelligence and sociable nature, the Cockapoo is a great choice for people who will enjoy getting out and about with their dog.

 When choosing a family pet, it’s important to find a breed that will easily fit in, especially if you have children or other pets.

 If you are looking for a playful and obedient breed that loves children, the best dog to buy might just be the Labrador Retriever, but it’s important to keep in mind that these dogs need at least two hours of exercise a day.
 Active, playful dogs are much more suited to families and owners who have similarly energetic and dynamic personalities.